We also offer an accelerated 1.5 year Master of Public Health (Practice).

 - You will be taught by highly qualified and experienced teaching staff.

-What jobs can the Master of Public Health lead to?
+What jobs can the Public Health lead to?

 As a graduate, you may work in a number of fields, including health administration, protection or promotion.
 You may work in the public sector or with nongovernment organisations, such as the Heart Foundation, Cancer Council and Red Cross; or with research institutes, universities and international bodies, such as the World Health Organization.